 Check the Calendar of Campus Surveys to minimize respondent survey fatigue and potential conflict with other surveys.
 Contact IR to have your survey added to this calendar so that others can work around it.

-While this may seem too obvious a step to mention, it is a critical part of the research process.
+While this may seem too obvious of a step to mention, it is a critical part of the research process.
 Take the time to clearly define the research questions you want to address.
 Check in with colleagues and relevant decision-makers to elicit their thoughts on important questions to address.
 Review the literature on your topic to see how questions have been framed by other researchers, and what related issues or themes should be taken into consideration when exploring this topic.
 The ERIC (Ovid) database which is accessible through the “Databases A-Z” tab of the Kenyon Library webpage is a good place to begin a search for literature on higher education topics.
 Professional associations affiliated with your area of practice also often maintain links to current literature in the field.

 The content of the survey stems directly from your research questions.
 Still, great care is needed to develop survey questions that will effectively and efficiently elicit the information you want.
 Ideas for specific survey questions can come from existing instruments, colleagues, members of the target population (collected via focus groups or interviews), and your own observations.
 It is important to balance adequate coverage of your research questions (comprehensiveness) with conciseness.
 Avoid the temptation to include questions that may provide interesting but not particularly useful results.
 Also, consider whether some of the data you want is available through other sources such as institutional files.